UteHaus/doppelkopf-multi/README.md

-# doppelkopf-multi
+# Doppelkopf Multiplayer
 Doppelkopf -->  sometimes abbreviated to Doko, is a trick-taking card game.

- It is a multiplayer Doppelkopf game.
+It is a multiplayer Doppelkopf game, with a server and client.
 You can add tables and user.
 Users can play a game or view a game.

 Play Table
 ![play table](screen-on-play.png)